 You might be thinking, I’m pretty sure I’ll know if my garbage disposal is leaking.
 It’s got to be pretty obvious, right?
 As it turns out, leaks in your garbage disposal can be hard to spot at times.
 Some leaks located on the side of the disposal facing the wall will be harder to spot.

 However, more often than not, water might start to pool under the disposal in your cabinet.
 If you start to notice this happening, it is imperative that you stop using the disposal and mop up the water.
-If the water sits on the cabinet flooring, it will warp the wood.
+If the water sits on the cabinet flooring, it will warp, stain, and eventually rot the wood.

 If you have discovered that your disposal has sprung a leak, there are four different places that you should check first.
 These are: